junxit/us-congress-bills-113/metadata.md

 - 2013-05-17 — Placed on the Union Calendar, Calendar No. 56.
 - 2013-05-17 — Reported by the Committee on Natural Resources.
 H. Rept.
 113-81.
 - 2013-05-17 — Reported by the Committee on Natural Resources.
 H. Rept.
 113-81.
+- 2013-06-17 — Considered under suspension of the rules. (consideration: CR H3665-3666)
+- 2013-06-17 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+520.
+- 2013-06-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2013-06-17 — Mr. Bishop (UT) moved to suspend the rules and pass the bill.
+- 2013-06-17 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H3665)
+- 2013-06-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H3665)